Tangent categories of algebras over operads: Stabilization of algebras over operads

-is monadic. \end{pro} \begin{proof} Since the model structures on both $\Alg_{\P}$ and $\Alg_{\Q}$ are transferred from $\M$ we see that $f^*_{\aug}$ preserves and detects weak equivalences.
-By~\cite[Proposition 7.8]{PS14} both derived forgetful functors $\Alg_{\P} \lrar \M^W$ and $\Alg_{\Q} \lrar \M^W$ preserve and detect sifted homotopy colimits.
-Since the forgetful functors $\Alg_{\P}^{\aug} \lrar \Alg_\P$ and $\Alg_{\Q}^{\aug} \lrar \Alg_\Q$ preserves and detect homotopy colimits indexed by weakly contractible categories we may now conclude that $ f^*_{\aug}$ preserves and detects sifted homotopy colimits.
-Furthermore, since sequentual diagrams are in particular sifted and $\M$ is differentiable we now get that $\Alg_{\P}^{\aug},\Alg_{\P}^{\aug}$ are differentiable and that $f_! \dashv f^*$ is a differentiable Quillen adjunction.
-The last claim is just an application of the $\infty$-categorical Barr-Beck theorem (see~\cite[Theorem 4.7.4.5]{Lur14}). \end{proof}
+\end{pro} \begin{proof} Since the model structures on both $\Alg_{\P}$ and $\Alg_{\Q}$ are transferred from $\M^W$ and since $f^*\P_0 \cong \Q_0$ by assumption we see that $f^*_{\aug}$ preserves and detects weak equivalences.
+By Proposition~\ref{p:sifted} both forgetful functors $\Alg_{\P} \lrar \M^W$ and $\Alg_{\Q} \lrar \M^W$ preserve (and hence also detect, since they detect weak equivalences) sifted homotopy colimits.
+Since the forgetful functors $\Alg_{\P}^{\aug} \lrar \Alg_\P$ and $\Alg_{\Q}^{\aug} \lrar \Alg_\Q$ are left Quillen functors which detect weak equivalences they preserve and detect homotopy colimits.
+We may hence conclude that $f^*_{\aug}$ preserves and detects sifted homotopy colimits.
+By the $\infty$-categorical Barr-Beck theorem (see~\cite[Theorem 4.7.4.5]{Lur14}), and using the fact that $\infty$-categorical sifted colimits can be computed as sifted homotopy colimits (see the Conventions and Notations at the end of \S\ref{s:intro}) we may conclude that~\eqref{e:monadic} is monadic.